 You can download either the 32-bit or 64-bit version of UCINET.
-The 32-bit version runs on both 32-bit and 64-bit Windows.
-The 64-bit version only runs on 64-bit windows and is subject to crashes; it is best used in tandem with the 32-bit version.
+The 32-bit version is the standard version and runs on both 32-bit and 64-bit Windows.
+The 64-bit version is experimental and only runs on 64-bit windows.
+As it is subject to crashes, it is best used in tandem with the 32-bit version.

 32-bit Installation Package.
 This installs the 32-bit version of UCINET along with several helper programs (such as NetDraw), and puts a copy of all the standard datasets in a folder called Ucinet Data under your My Documents folder.
 The installation program is new and unfortunately can't automatically uninstall versions of UCINET prior to 6.531, so you should do that yourself prior to installing 6.531.